 10 reasons NOT to choose an Italian Greyhound

-4) If there are living babies or small children, an italian greyhound may or may not be a good choice for you.
+4) If you have babies or small children, an italian greyhound may or may not be a good choice for you.
 This is for several reasons.
 If there are small children in the house, crawling and putting everything in their mouths, the pee issue could really be something to consider.
 Children are also often clumsy in their movements and can easily injure the Italian Greyhound by trying to pull him up by the legs or knock him over.
 Accidently or not: A broken leg always remains a broken leg, and it is also quite expensive and challenging to care for a fractured leg.
 IGs are usually better managed, in a home with slightly older children.
-Italian Greyhounds NO a Babysitter and generally an IG does not tolerate violent and noisy games.
+Italian Greyhounds NO Babysitters (well. no dog should be used as a babysitter!!) and generally an IG does not tolerate violent and noisy games.
 His sweet and gentle nature, always makes him a bit of a victim and must therefore be protected properly.

 6) If you are looking for a dog to walk off leash I implore you to think carefully about how an IG, or any other sighthound, tends to have a very high predatory rate.
 They literally "take off" at the sight of small animals, as running cats, squirrels, or rabbits!
 During their hunt they become "blind and deaf" and often any call is useless!
 Italian Greyhounds, and many other seighthounds, were hit by cars because their owner was convinced they would NEVER run away like that.
 The refrain is all too common: "But he was so attached to me, I never thought he would leave my side ...", "I had done this a million times and he had never done anything like this before!"
 Some IG owners (myself included) successfully go off-leash with their dogs, but only after intense training and ONLY in controlled areas.